 At Arizona, nine out of ten students receive financial aid.
 That means most students' out of pocket expenses are less than what's estimated.
 By maximizing your financial aid and using cost-saving strategies, you can lower your costs while earning a degree that will pay you back for a lifetime.

 When you apply to the University of Arizona, you are automatically evaluated for merit scholarships based on the terms and conditions for the year you are admitted.
 Although this offer is non-negotiable, we encourage you to apply for additional scholarship opportunities on Scholarship Universe throughout your time as a Wildcat.
 You can find a series of videos with tips on perfecting your scholarship search on our website.
 For questions regarding your scholarship amount and how it was calculated, contact the Office of Undergraduate Admissions.

 Yes, you will need to file a FAFSA every year you'd like to receive financial aid.
-The FAFSA opens each year on October 1 and the priority submission date for current Wildcats is March 1.
+The FAFSA for the 2024-25 academic year will open in December 2023 and the priority submission date for current Wildcats is March 1.